kerberos-io/agent/README.md

 - An IP camera which supports a RTSP H264 encoded stream,
   - (or) a USB camera, Raspberry Pi camera or other camera, that [you can tranform to a valid RTSP stream](https://github.com/kerberos-io/camera-to-rtsp).
-- Any hardware that can run a Docker container, for example: a Raspberry Pi, NVidia Jetson, Intel NUC, a VM, Bare metal machine or a full blown Kubernetes cluster.
+- Any hardware that can run a container, for example: a Raspberry Pi, NVidia Jetson, Intel NUC, a VM, Bare metal machine or a full blown Kubernetes cluster.

 ## :video_camera: Is my camera working?